-Establishing TJS as a leader within Las Vegas’ growing juice-bar landscape are the company’s proprietary “standards,” which Stephenson helped develop:
+Establishing TJS as a leader within Las Vegas’ growing juice-bar landscape are the company’s proprietary “standards,” which Goguen helped develop:

-As a Las Vegas local who has seen trends hit and miss The International Entertainment Capital of the World, TJS was born of Stephenson’s notion that despite its 24-hour access to everything, Sin City’s accessibility to high-quality, cold-pressed juice and juice cleanses was sorely missing.
-Though thanks to TJS (and Stephenson’s wholehearted reverence for nature and nutrition education), that’s no longer the case.
+As a Las Vegas local who has seen trends hit and miss The International Entertainment Capital of the World, TJS was born of Goguen’s notion that despite its 24-hour access to everything, Sin City’s accessibility to high-quality, cold-pressed juice and juice cleanses was sorely missing.
+Though thanks to TJS (and Goguen’s wholehearted reverence for nature and nutrition education), that’s no longer the case.

 I am inspired by the cycle of life, and the fact that what we toss as trash can be composted to create and support humus that teems with micro-organisms that make way for new life…from seedlings to plants; from plants to food for our tables; from food on our tables; to food for our souls.
 I am inspired by Earth’s water cycle and the process of photosynthesis, and that rain falls, sun shines, seeds sprout, and The Juice Standard gets to press juice from produce and serve it to Las Vegas….We look forward to bringing to the Las Vegas community a product made with the utmost integrity and quality, as well as the visceral experience of drinking juice, which at its core is liquid sunshine born of the Earth’s transformation.
 It blows my mind!
 It is simply divine.